civl-verifier/civl-dev/civl-issues.md

 # Async calls

-* Drop snapshotting at async calls at all layers
 * Add precondition checks at async calls at all layers
 * Implement flow analysis to ensure that no global update happens between an async all and the next yield